ldoocy/project_template/README.md

 Our results suggest ___

+First, we successfully replicated the social force model in AnyLogic and observed emergent patterns of pedestrian behavior in a hallway navigation scenario.
+Additionally, varying agent parameters based on introversion and extraversion led to significant differences in both individual agent behavior, as well as patterns of collective behavior.
+Our results suggest that taking additional human traits into consideration can yield more accurate and realistic modeling and simulation of human behavior, both at the individual level, and on a larger scale.

 ### Limitations and Future Work
 (final only - remove whole section for proposal Readme) (if you had 6 more months what would be the next steps in this project.)
 (What are a few questions you have now)